 Activity Fees: Typical outing (camping) fees are \$10.
 This fee is to pay for the food on an outing.
 Some specialty outings may have an additional activity fee unique to the outing.
-For example, a Troop ski trip would have an incremental fee to cover the lift ticket/ski rental/lesson costs.
+For example, a Troop ski trip would have an additional fee to cover the lift ticket/ski rental/lesson costs.

 These activity fees do not cover the cost of the annual program.
-Troop 4024 utilizes bottle drives as our primary fundraisers that provide the majority of the funds required to operate the Troop.
-As the primary source of income, we require that each family actively participate in the bottle drives.
+Troop 4024 utilizes bottle collection and bottle drives as primary fundraisers that provide the majority of the funds required to operate the Troop.
+As the primary source of income, we require that each family actively participate in the bottle collection process.

-Summer Camp: Typical cost for the week long summer camp is \$400-\$500 dollars.
+Summer Camp: Typical cost for the week-long summer camp is \$400-\$500 dollars.
 This cost goes directly to the selected camp and the troop receives no revenue from it.
-The adult leadership supervising your Scout at camp are volunteering their time/
+The adult leadership supervising your Scout at camp are volunteering their time.